alejandrodnm/blog_posts/2018_02_24_living_in_the_shell/01_living_in_the_shell.md

 https://ranger.github.io/

-VIM-inspired filemanager for the console, it's useful for navigating or moving files around when you don't want to do a lot of `ls`.
+VIM-inspired file manager for the console, it's useful for navigating or moving files around when you don't want to do a lot of `ls`.
 The preview feature is very good.